|

 Example: 3 roommates share electricity bills.
 One of them, John, pays the bill every month.
 One month, instead of a bill, the electricity company issues a $60 check because it overcharged in the previous months.
 This check is cashed by John but he owes the 2 others their share of that credit.
 This can be entered in Short Reckonings as a negative payment of -60, «paid» by John, but shared among the 3 roomates («for whom?»).
 As a result, the system will compute that John owes $20 to each of his two roommates.

+Example: Phil pays plane tickets for himself, Alf and Josh.
 Alf owes $100 to Phil, but as a first reimbursement, he only pays him $50 back.
 The solution is to enter this $50 payment as an expense called "Debt Paid".
 The Payments tab will show an adjusted debt of $50.

 HTML tags are not allowed but you can emphasize some text using markdown.

-Supported Syntax: _text to italicize_, **text to bold**
+Supported Syntax: _text to italicize_

 If you want to start a new expense sheet with the same group of person, use the «clone» entry located in the «more actions» menu (next to sheet name).